Zuzu3290/cuBLAS-kernel/README.md

-# Reconstructing the CUDA SGEMM Ladder
+# Reconstructing the CUDA cuBLAS kernel working mechanics

 *Hand-building Simon Boehm's matmul optimization sequence on hardware his article never saw, then testing whether the same skills carry over to a formula of our own.*